23 FAQs about commercial disputes

 The court will also make an 'order for directions', setting out how the case is to be conducted - for example, when documents are to be disclosed, what the timetable will be and so on - so that both parties can prepare for the trial.
 Finally the claim will be 'listed' for trial before a particular judge, who will decide the outcome.

-Apply to the court where the claim was started for the claim to be struck out and/or for a summary judgment.
+Apply to the court where the claim was started for the claim to be struck out and/or for a summary judgement.
 If the claim discloses no reasonable grounds for bringing it - or the claim form and particulars are so badly drafted that no legally recognisable claim is disclosed - ask to have it struck out.
-If, however, there is a reasonable basis for the claim, but there is no real prospect of the claimant succeeding and no other compelling reason why the case should go to trial, go for a summary judgment instead.
-You can apply for a summary judgment as soon as the claim comes in, so you do not have to spend time and money on drafting an unnecessary defence.
+If, however, there is a reasonable basis for the claim, but there is no real prospect of the claimant succeeding and no other compelling reason why the case should go to trial, go for a summary judgement instead.
+You can apply for a summary judgement as soon as the claim comes in, so you do not have to spend time and money on drafting an unnecessary defence.
 You must set out in your application:

 - why the claim has no prospects of success, and

 - why there is no other reason for the case to proceed to trial.